truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 ![SCALEDebianVMConfirm](/images/SCALE/ScaleDebianVMInstallConfirm.png "Debian VM Add: Install confirm")

 Expand the VM by clicking on the down pointing arrow to the right of the new VM.
-Click the Start button
+Click the Start button.

 Click the Display button to step through the Debian installation.

-The following are the steps/values entered in this example.
+{{< expand "The steps/values entered during the example Debian Graphic installation." "v" >}}

 **Debian Graphical Install**
-* Press the Retuen key, on the keyboard, to start the Debian Graphical Install.
+* Press the Return key, on the keyboard, to start the Debian Graphical Install.
 * Language: English, click the continue button.
 * Location: United States, click the continue button.
 * Keymap: American English, click the continue button.